 Prof. Sutton was awarded the university-wide President's Book Award for her groundbreaking casebook Law and Science: Cases and Materials.
 She was awarded the New Faculty Teaching Award in 2001, and the Law School's Distinguished Research Faculty Award.
 She has chaired the University Academic Strategic Planning Task Force and the Texas Tech University System Task Force on Anti-Terrorism and Public Security.

-She is an enrolled member of the Lumbee Indian Nation and served as Secretary of the National Native American Bar Association in 2001-2002, and currently serves as a founding member of the National Congress of American Indians Policy Research Center, Advisory Board.
+She is an enrolled member of the Lumbee Indian Tribe of North Carolina and served as Secretary of the National Native American Bar Association in 2001-2002, and currently serves as a founding member of the National Congress of American Indians Policy Research Center, Advisory Board.